All Products

 Object Storage Service:Usage notes

-Before you enable OSS-HDFS, you must be familiar with the relationships between OSS-HDFS and the features of Object Storage Service (OSS).
-This way, you can properly use OSS-HDFS and prevent data loss.
+Before you enable OSS-HDFS, familiarize yourself with the relationships between OSS-HDFS and other features of Object Storage Service (OSS) to for proper usage and prevention of data loss.

 Warning

-After OSS-HDFS is enabled for a bucket, data that is written by using OSS-HDFS is stored in the .dlsdata/ directory of the bucket.
-To ensure the availability of OSS-HDFS or prevent data loss, do not perform write operations on the .dlsdata/ directory or objects in the directory by using methods that are not supported by OSS-HDFS.
+After OSS-HDFS is enabled for a bucket, data that is written by using OSS-HDFS is stored in the .dlsdata/ directory.
+To ensure the availability of OSS-HDFS and prevent data loss, do not perform write operations on the .dlsdata/ directory or objects within by using methods that are not supported by OSS-HDFS.
 For example, do not perform the following write operations: rename the directory, delete the directory, and delete objects in the directory.

-The following table describes the risks or considerations when you use OSS features that may perform write operations on the .dlsdata/ directory.
+The following table describes the risks or considerations associated with the .dlsdata/ directory when you use OSS features.

 Feature